 - 1. Calmly and quietly seek shelter under desks, tables, or benches.
-If possible, cover your head with a coat or other clothing to protect from falling debris. - 2.
-If no shelter is available; get inside a doorway or crouch against an interior wall away from windows and glass.

-- 3. Open doors - 4.
-Take attendance and display appropriate indicator cards. - 5.
+If possible cover head with coat or other clothing to protect from falling debris. - 2.
+If no shelter is available; get inside a doorway or crouch against an interior wall away from windows and glass. - 3.
+Open doors - 4.
+Take attendance and display appropriate indicator card. - 5.
 Stay put until given further instructions by administration or emergency personnel.

+If Outside

-If Outside - 1.
-Move quickly and calmly away from the building and overhead power lines. - 2.
+- 1. Move quickly and calmly away from the building and overhead power lines. - 2.
 Lie flat, face down and cover your head. - 3.
-Take attendance and display appropriate indicator cards. - 4.
+Take attendance and display appropriate indicator card. - 4.
 Stay put until given further instructions by administration or emergency personnel.